okestraai/DocuIntelli/README.md

 ### Prerequisites
 - Node.js 18+
 - npm or yarn
-- Supabase project with authentication enabled
+- Supabase project with email authentication enabled
-- Google OAuth Client ID (for Google login)
-- Facebook App ID (for Facebook login)

 ### Installation
 1. Clone the repository
 2. Install dependencies: `npm install`
-3. Copy `.env.example` to `.env` and configure Supabase and social auth credentials
+3. Copy `.env.example` to `.env` and configure Supabase credentials
 4. Start the development servers: `npm run dev:full`

 This will start both the frontend (Vite) and backend (Express) servers concurrently.